bhoomireddy-v-sravanthi/Systolic-array-accelerator/README.md

-This project builds on my M.Tech thesis work on a reconfigurable systolic array overlay, extended here into a fully synthesizable, AXI-integrated accelerator with a from-scratch verification suite.
+This project builds on my M.Tech thesis work on a reconfigurable systolic array overlay, extended here into a fully synthesizable, AXI-integrated accelerator with a  verification suite.

 ## Highlights